noahra/byteblitz/README.md

 </p>
 <p align="center" style="font-weight: bold;">
-a command-line tool for viewing the content of files in different formats.
+a command-line tool for viewing the binary content of files in different formats.
 </p>

 <p align="center">